 Every year over 400 children under the age of 11 are injured and four are killed in accidental fires in the home in England.
-Young children are especially vulnerable, On average we educate around 40,000 children each academic year sometimes children will run away or hide from fire and rescue officers trying to rescue them, not understanding why they are there or perhaps scared of what they are wearing.
+Young children are especially vulnerable, sometimes children will run away or hide from fire and rescue officers trying to rescue them, not understanding why they are there or perhaps scared of what they are wearing.
 Communicating with young children can be difficult, it is vital to use trained staff who have the expertise and understanding to deliver fire safety education.